marinasundstrom/Blazor8Test/README.md

 * Making HTTP request from client Web Assembly to Web API on server using cookie authentication.
 Sharing cookie with server app.

 * UI in Bootstrap 5.3 - Basic UI.
 Handling light mode and dark themes.
+It uses JS events provided by Blazor to re-apply theme upon enhanced navigation.

 ## Contents